Best running headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best running headphones 2022.

 Both noise cancelling and sound quality are excellent.
 Music sounds clear and there's a great deal of refinement on show, while bass is deep and detailed.
 To sum up, these Panasonic earbuds are superb for the money.
 A great buy for runners on a budget.

 The Vista 2's case is a runner's dream, small enough to fit inside the pocket of a running belt.
 Wing tips keep the earbuds in place, and three sizes of interchangeable eartips mean you should get a decent fit.

 The buds are resistant to water and dust, and so is the case (though to a lesser extent).
-Noise-cancelling is on board, but you can let some noise in if you like using Jaybird's SurroundSense mode (handy when cycling on busy roads).
+Noise-cancelling is on board, but you can let some noise in if you like using Jaybird's SurroundSense mode (handy when running near busy roads).

 Battery life is a very healthy eight hours, plus two full charges from the case, bringing it to a total of 24 hours.
 Sonically, they're clear, upfront, energetic, and on the right side of refined.
-A great companion, whatever your workout.
+A great companion, for pro runners and amateurs alike.

 Read the full Jaybird Vista 2 review

 A cheaper version of Bose QuietComfort Earbuds?
 Sounds good, right?
 These more affordable Bose earbuds certainly get close to delivering on that promise but don't quite match the performance value of the flagship buds.

 They feel a little cheaper, which is to be expected, but you still get a choice of three finishes and a selection of eartips.
 They're sweat- and water-resistant, while battery life is a pretty average five hours, with a total of 15 hours thanks to the case.
 Connectivity doesn't seem quite as slick as the more expensive models but if you're only connecting to one device – rather than, say, a phone and a laptop – that will make it easier.